McQuaid Jesuit Nurses

-The role of the Nurse is to ensure student health and safety throughout the day.
-We request that parents and guardians communicate any health concerns to the nurse.
+The role of the nurse is to ensure student health and safety throughout the day.
+We request that parents and guardians communicate any health concerns.
 This includes physical issues as well as any emotional or psychological concerns that your son be experiencing.
-The Nurse is an important part of the team that supports students and encourages continuity in the educational setting.
+The nurse is an important part of the team that supports students and encourages continuity in the educational setting.

 If your son requires a medication other than our stock meds, please send the medication into school in the original package labeled with your son’s name.
-We will dispense the medication to your son as needed, with a doctor’s note.
+We will dispense the medication to him as needed, with a doctor’s note.

-Further, if your son is an asthmatic or has a history of asthma, please supply us with an inhaler (or let us know if your son is carrying one.)
+Further, if your son is an asthmatic or has a history of asthma, please supply us with an inhaler (or let us know if he is carrying one).

-Please send in an Epi-Pen if your child has a life threatening allergy.
+Please send in an Epi-Pen if your son has a life threatening allergy.
 This also requires a physician note with detailed instructions for administration.